wyuenho/emacs-pet/README.rst

 isolated in its own virtualenv.
 While prepending many directories to ``exec-path`` is not problematic in itself, playing well with other Emacs packages that mutate ``exec-path`` is non-trivial.
-Providing an absolute path to executable variables conveniently side-step this complexity, while being slightly more performant.
+Providing an absolute path to executable variables conveniently sidesteps this complexity, while being slightly more performant.

 In addition, there are Emacs packages, most prominantly ``flycheck`` that by